la2050/archive/_projects/2015/interactive-live-theatre-where-the-audience-moves-through-the-story-and-plays-their-part-in-the-tale.md

     keep her eye on the budget always and make sure we outsource when needed.
 My gut in leading this ship for 4 years have done well for us so far....so I'll be keeping that up as well!
+  Where will you be working?:
+    - South LA
+  How do you plan to use these resources to make change?:
+    - Implement a pilot or new project
+    - Expand a pilot or a program
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+  How will your proposal improve the following “Create” metrics?:
+    - Employment in the creative industries
+    - Arts establishments per capita
+    - Number of high growth startups
+    - Venture capital investment
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?